immannan/elasticsearch/md/Lab_4.md

 }
 ```

-Note
-that `sum_other_doc_count` **has a
-big value, `129191`.
-This is a big number that\'s relative to
-the total hits; as we saw in the previous query, there are around
-242,000 documents in the index.
-The reason for this is that the
-`terms` aggregation only returns 10 buckets, by default.
-In
-the current setting, the top 10 buckets with the highest
-documents are returned in descending order.
-The remaining documents that are not covered in the top 10 buckets are
-indicated in `sum_other_doc_count`.
-There are
-actually 30 different applications for which we have
-network traffic data.
-The number in
-`sum_other_doc_count` is the sum of the counts for the
-remaining 20 applications that were not included in the buckets list.

-To get the top [*n *] buckets instead of the default 10, we
+To get the top *n* buckets instead of the default 10, we
 can use the `size` parameter inside the
 `terms` aggregation: